 It was work, people.
-At the end of it I had gone from 300lbs to 200 and was in better shape than I’d ever been in my life.
+At the end of it, I had gone from 300lbs to 200 and was in better shape than I’d ever been in my life.
 Even as a teen, I didn’t have the muscle tone that I acquired at thirty-three.
-I could jog a slow five miles without stopping (or dying) and I was lifting weight that I never thought possible.
+I could jog a slow five miles without stopping (or dying) and I was lifting a weight that I never thought possible.
 Now, don’t get it twisted, I did NOT look great.
 I still had a bit of a belly and could never manage to hit 199.
 My body hit 200 and would not go further no matter what I tried, but I was happy.
 I had really accomplished something.

 Then, the wife and I adopted two kids.
-We stopped going to the gym, because those two hours a day were more importantly spent growing bonds with these wonderful little people.
+We stopped going to the gym because those two hours a day were more importantly spent growing bonds with these wonderful little people.
 Something else started growing along with it.
 My waistline.

 Sure, it was slow going, but the weight was creeping back on.
-A year later, the wife had a baby and two years after that, another slipped past security (thanks a lot, birth control) and all of those numbers add up to this: I’m back to 265.
+A year later, the wife had a baby, and two years after that, another slipped past security (thanks a lot, birth control) and all of those numbers add up to this: I’m back to 265.
 I’ve gained back more than HALF of what I lost.

 There’s a lot of numbers in the paragraphs above, but the ones that matter most to me are the four kids.
 Yes, they’re the excuse I use for not going to the gym – and truthfully that IS the reason.
 Go after work you say?
 I only get two hours with my kids each evening.
 Go early in the AM?
-I only get 6 hours sleep now, as my nights are spent filming, editing, and writing.
+I only get 6 hours of sleep now, as my nights are spent filming, editing, and writing.
 Lunch?
-I can sometimes squeeze a couple hours a week, but I’m often working, taking meetings, or running errands and Dr’s appointments with said kids.
+I can sometimes squeeze a couple of hours a week, but I’m often working, taking meetings, or running errands and Dr’s appointments with said kids.

 So what can I do?
 Here’s the THREE THINGS I’m going to start applying today: